chriscorey-dev/node-express-react-api/README.md

 This project allows a RESTful API to sit on top of any react project you build.

 In its current state, it points to the [sakila example database](https://dev.mysql.com/doc/sakila/en/).
 I'd like to build this project out so it can build out for any database's needs.

+## Current Issues:

+When using create-react-app, registerServiceWorker.js can make this project dysfunctional when you go to the desired urls in a browser (particularly chrome).
+I plan on fixing this issue in the future, but in the mean time you can disable registerServiceWorker in your react project by commenting it out in the src/index.js file.
+Then the API urls will work with a **cache refresh** in your browser.